bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 Please note that *no* CUDA driver, or even a GPU device, is required to *just* compile *NMF-mGPU*.
 This is useful, for instance, in cluster environments where the program shall be compiled in a front-end not equipped with a GPU device (e.g., a virtual machine).
+&nbsp;

 Further system requirements and installation steps for CUDA software, vary according to your operating system:

    * **GNU/Linux**: For instance, on **Ubuntu 14.04**:

-	   + **NVIDIA proprietary driver**: Open the program *Software & Updates*, then go to *Additional Drivers* section, and check the "*Using NVIDIA binary driver*" option.
-You can also do this by going to the terminal and typing: `sudo apt-get install nvidia-current`.
+	   + **NVIDIA proprietary driver**: Open the program *Software & Updates*, then go to *Additional Drivers* section, and check the *"Using NVIDIA binary driver"* option.
+		 Alternatively, you can open a terminal and type:

+				sudo apt-get install nvidia-current

 		 You may have to reboot the system in order to use this driver after installing it.

-	   + **Additional packages**: You'll need the following packages in order to make *NMF-mGPU* work: `build-essential`, `nvidia-cuda-dev` and `nvidia-cuda-toolkit`.
-You can install them using the *Ubuntu Software Center*, or via terminal by typing: `sudo apt-get install build-essential nvidia-cuda-dev nvidia-cuda-toolkit`
+	   + **Additional packages**: The following packages are required: `build-essential`, `nvidia-cuda-dev` and `nvidia-cuda-toolkit`.
+		 They can be installed through the *Ubuntu Software Center*, or via a terminal by typing:

+				sudo apt-get install build-essential nvidia-cuda-dev nvidia-cuda-toolkit

-	   + **Multi-GPU version (optional)**: This version of *NMF-mGPU* also requires the package: `openmpi` or `mpich`.
+	   + **Multi-GPU version (optional)**: This version also requires any of the following packages: `openmpi` or `mpich`.

     For other GNU/Linux distributions, we recommend to read the [Getting Starting Guide for GNU/Linux](http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/index.html#package-manager-installation).
 Similarly, the [Release Notes][CRN] contain important information about [unsupported][CRN-unsupported] and [deprecated][CRN-deprecated] features, as well as [known issues][CRN-issues].